eurosky-social/u-haul/README.md

    - New PDS host (e.g., `https://pds.example.com`)
    - New handle (e.g., `alice.pds.example.com`)
    - Invite code (if required by target PDS)
+   - **Create backup bundle** (optional, recommended): Downloads a complete ZIP backup of your account

 3. **Submit the form** - You'll receive a unique migration token (e.g., `EURO-ABC12345`)

+**Backup Bundle Option:**
+If you enabled backup creation, the migration will:
+- Download all your data (posts, media, profile) to a ZIP file
+- Send you an email when the backup is ready (available for 24 hours)
+- Allow you to download the backup before migration proceeds
+- Automatically continue migration after backup is created

+This provides a safety net - you'll have a complete local copy of your account.

 ### Monitoring Progress